Pompey seal penalty shootout win over Sunderland in Checkatrade Trophy final

 But Pompey responded brilliantly in the second half, equalising through Nathan Thompson on 82 minutes.

-The Blues thought they had won in deep into extra-time when Jaml Lowe lobbed keeper Jon McLoughlin with just seven minutes left on the clock.
+The Blues thought they had won it deep into extra-time when Jamal Lowe lobbed keeper Jon McLoughlin with just seven minutes left on the clock.

 But somehow Sunderland levelled right at the death through starman McGeady to send the game to penalties.